jimmybgammyknee/ABACBS_workshop_prep/README.md

   - Singularity vs. Docker

 ### Singularity II
-Creating RAxML Singualrity image
+- Creating RAxML Singualrity image and corresponding PBS to run on an HPC

 ### Roll your own
-- Split group into two groups and work on two separate pipeline themes

-jan@salk:~/courses/2018_ABACBS_workshop/course/ABACBS_workshop_prep/work$ singularity run -B ~/courses:/project  -B /tmp:/scratch raxml.simg -p 314156 -m GTRCAT -T 2 -N 10  -s /project/2018_ABACBS_workshop/course/ABACBS_workshop_prep/work/h3n2-ha.muscle.fa  -n aln.raxml

-sudo singularity -v run -B /tmp:/tmp sing-252.simg build /tmp/raxml.simg252 raxml.ubuntu.singularit
+- Turn your pipeline into a container or image